timschott/interview-prep/ds/python-notes.md

   * the first argument is the index *before* which to insert
   * `a.insert(0, x)` inserts directly at the front.
 * `list.remove(x)` - drop the first instance of `x` in the list.
+  * i.e. it's searching for the *value* of x
+  * not by index!
+  * this means that if you want to remove something and you have its index, you have to feed it to remove like list.remove(list[index])
+  * this of course could cause an issue with an unsorted list.
+  * its safer in this case to use `pop`.
 * `list.pop([i])` - remove the item at a given position in the list, and return it.
   * if no index is specific, `a.pop()` removes and returns the last item in the list
 * `list.clear()` - remove everything from list.